-Joule Logic was engaged to prepare the Eagle Nest Productivity Plan (under Condition FF5).
-The final version of the Plan was submitted to the EPA on 2 October 2017 (considerably more than the 6 weeks before construction) and it was approved by the EPA on 30 October 2017.
+The CHWF Eagle Nest Productivity Plan (under Condition FF5) was submitted to the EPA on 2 October 2017, and approved by the EPA on 30 October 2017.

-Surveys under the Condition FF5 Eagle Nest Productivity Plan, out to 10km from CHWF, commenced in the first Breeding Season (2020/2021) after commencement of operations.
-In implementing the Plan, separate monitoring has been arranged for CHWF site and near CHWF site observations (VDC) and separately for areas beyond CHWF out to 10 km (Nick Mooney), as follows:
+Surveys under the Condition FF5 Eagle Nest Productivity Plan, out to 10km from CHWF, commenced in the first Breeding Season (2020/2021) after commencement of operations and continued in the 2022 reporting year.
+In implementing the Plan, separate monitoring has been arranged as follows: